1. StreamsHub Console overview

 Note | Consider rebalancing if partition distribution is uneven to ensure efficient resource utilization. |

-7.1.
+7.2.
 Managing rebalances

-resources to generate optimization proposals on a cluster, you can check their status from the Rebalance tab.
+When you configure KafkaRebalance resources to generate optimization proposals on a cluster, you can check their status from the Rebalance tab.

-The Rebalance tab presents a chronological list of KafkaRebalance
+The Rebalance tab presents a chronological list of KafkaRebalance resources from which you can manage the optimization proposals.

-You can filter the list by name, status, or rebalance mode.
+Filter the list by name, status, or rebalance mode.

 Note | Cruise Control must be enabled to run alongside the Kafka cluster in order to use the Rebalance tab.
 For more information on setting up and using Cruise Control to generate proposals, see the Strimzi documentation. |